frangio68/Min-Cost-Flow-Class/ReadMe.md

 -  ReadMe.md: this file

+-  RelaxIV/: implements a MCF solver conforming to the MCFClass interface based on the RELAXIV code by D. Bertsekas and P. Tseng, as described in

+      Bertsekas, Dimitri P., and Paul Tseng.
+      "RELAX-IV: A faster version of the RELAX code for solving minimum cost flow problems."
+(1994), Report LIDS-P-2276, MIT.

+   be avare that RelaxIV is distributed under a less permissive academic license than the rest of the code (see RelaxIV/academicl.txt for details), which only applies to researchers of noncommercial and academic institutions, e.g., universities; if the license does not apply to you, you must not download the source or delete it immediately

 -  SPTree/: implements a MCF solver partly conforming to the MCFClass interface, in the sense that is is only able to solve MCF instances that are in fact Shortest Path Tree ones (that is, only one source node and